RickApple/cconstruct/README.md

 - if a project adds /Zi flag for VS, parse it and add it in the proper place in the interface to avoid warnings about /Zi overwriting /ZI don't compile.
 - XCode remove hardcoded debug and release configurations
-- Rename platform to architecture.
-MacOS is a platform, as is Windows, iOS, tvOS, Linux etc. x86_32, x86_64, arm64 are architectures
 - Allow adding any XCode setting you want as UI option, not as other flags
 - Allow adding files that shouldn't be compiled (.h,.inl)
 - Should the language dialect be exposed?